wildonion/gem/core/panel/README.md

 - get related deposits and withdrawals
 - add comment on and like the post
 - user gallery calls
-    - create proposal and event for a collection
+    - public and private rooms
-    - create contract
-    - mint, burn
-    - advertising contract
+    - fetch private gallery nfts
     - add comment on and like the nft
     - add/remove friend
 - buy in-app token (charge wallet and stripe apis)